zxh19890103/presentation/index.md

 This is where I list my links and my main works over years.

-Hello, I am singhi.
-I am living in China, an ordinary developer, a front-end coder.
+I am living in China, a Chinese person, an ordinary developer, a front-end coder.

 During the past 3 years, I've been digging in webgl, leaflet.
 I made <a href="https://wik.zhangxinghai.cn">a web framework</a> to help develop a device monitor system and graphic eidtor.
 If you are interested in this field, we can connect to each other to share information or even start some cooperations for new project!